comp-epi-lee-lab/EnsembleAgeClock/README.md

 Multi-Sample Upload:
 Upload a csv file with the DNA methylation data of multiple samples as multiple sequential columns in the file.
 The first column should be the cpg labels that correspond to the DNA methylation values in the file.
 The rest of the columns should be the DNA methylation data per sample.
 Make sure the top of each column is labeled with the sample name (e.g. Sample 1, Sample 2, etc).
-Please refer to [dat0BloodIllumina450K.csv](https://github.com/comp-epi-lee-lab/EnsembleAgeClock/blob/main/examples/dat0BloodIllumina450K.csv) as an example.

 ![Alt text](examples/multisampleEX.png)